 Certain of Kinross' United States mineral rights consist of unpatented mining claims.
 Unpatented mining claims present unique title risks due to the rules for validity and the opportunities for third-party challenge.
 These claims are also subject to legal uncertainty as reflected in the action titled Earthworks, et al. vs. Department of the Interior, et al., which is pending in the Court of Appeals for the D.C.
 Circuit, and in which a Kinross subsidiary has intervened.
 In that case, appellants contend that the Bureau of Land Management ("BLM") issued rules that unlawfully allow mining companies to permit too much acreage for millsites and further contend that the BLM must perform formal mining claim validity determinations and require payment of "fair market value" for the claims rather than annual claims maintenance payments.
-In November 2021, the Court of Appeals stayed the case indefinitely while the Appellants pursue a rule-making petition with the Department of the Interior.
 These rights may also be impacted by changes in applicable laws and regulations relating to mining claims in the United States.